Plekhanov Russian University of Economics: Academics and research

-According to a ranking of Russian universities, based on the average score of the Unified State Exam, Plekhanov University is among top 30 overall and among top 10 institutions specializing in social sciences.
+According to a ranking of Russian universities, based on the average score of the Unified State Exam, Plekhanov University is among the top 30 institutions overall, and among the top 10 specializing in social sciences.

-In 1994, federal and regional research projects were started in "Peoples of Russia: Revival and Development", "Universities of Russia", "Preserving and Developing the Intellectual Potential of Russian Higher Education".

-Of special interest is the establishment and accreditation of two laboratories dedicated to commodity expertise—in foodstuffs and microbiology.

-During the last five years, 33 books were published by Plekhanov faculty members, as well as 58 collections of articles, 279 textbooks, and 1224 articles.

-Plekhanov University collaborates with many universities from all over the world.
-It has established double degree programs primarily through its International Business School, IBS.
+Plekhanov University collaborated with universities from all over the world.
 Currently, Plekhanov University is working on attaining EQUIS accreditation.

 Media

-PRUE has its own bilingual TV channel, Plekhanov TV, available at every TV set on the campus, as well as Plekhanovets newspaper and Plekhanov Studio magazine.
+P.R.U.E.(Plekhanov Russian University of Economics) has its own bilingual TV channel, Plekhanov TV, as well as Plekhanovets newspaper and Plekhanov Studio magazine.
 Some faculties release their own newspapers, e.g. FinFAQ magazine by Faculty of Finance.
-All of them are distributed for free within the university.

 Campus

 The university occupies eight buildings on one campus in the south of Moscow.

 Partners

-PRUE has more than one hundred partner schools in Europe, Asia and North America.